antonfirsov/docs/2018/09-Sept/v05-release-MLNET-Blog-Post.md

 The implementation of this transform is based on code from [TensorFlowSharp](https://github.com/migueldeicaza/TensorFlowSharp).

-The ML.NET NuGet packages provide new functionality for scoring with TensorFlow models in your .NET Core or .NET Framework apps, as shown in the diagram:
+The ML.NET NuGet packages provide new functionality for scoring with existing trained TensorFlow models in your .NET Core or .NET Framework apps, as shown in the diagram:

 ![TensorFlow-ML.NET application diagram](v05-release-MLNET-Blog-Post-IMAGES/TensorFlow-MLNET-NuGet-App-Diagram.png)